 This package consists of a series of functions created by the author (Jacob) to automate otherwise tedious research tasks.
 At this juncture, the unifying theme is the more efficient presentation of regression analyses.
-There are a number of functions for visualizing and doing inference for interaction terms.
+There are a number of functions for other programming and statistical purposes as well.
 Support for the

 svyglm objects as well as weighted regressions is a common theme throughout.